 Not exactly.
 Like melatonin, foods high in tryptophan can make you sleepy.
 However, that turkey coma has less to do with the turkey, specifically, and more to do with eating a variety of other foods that also contain tryptophan.
 Thanksgiving is a tryptophan gold mine.
 There is no more tryptophan in turkey than in other commonly served meats, like chicken and beef.
 Plus, tryptophan can really only make you tired, immediately, if it’s eaten or taken without any other amino acids.
 And the protein in turkey contains plenty of other amino acids.

-How Does Tryptophan Work in the Body?
+How Tryptophan Works in the Body

 As mentioned, the body uses tryptophan to help make melatonin and serotonin.
 Melatonin helps regulate our sleep-wake cycles, and serotonin is known to help regulate appetite, sleep, mood, and more.
 When you eat (or supplement) L-tryptophan, your body absorbs it and converts it into serotonin.
 Serotonin transmits signals between your nerve cells and also narrows (constricts) blood vessels.
 The amount of serotonin in the brain can affect mood.
 Beyond the brain, the liver can also use tryptophan.
 This is where it produces niacin (vitamin B3).
 We need niacin for energy metabolism and DNA production.

-Why Do We Need Tryptophan?
+Why We Need Tryptophan

 Generally speaking, tryptophan is required to maintain adequate protein levels in the body.
 This is especially important for infants.
 In newborns, tryptophan is essential to brain maturation.
 It also aids in the development of regulating hunger cues, satiation, and sleep-wake-rhythm.
 Tryptophan is found in breast milk, which is why it’s important for a nursing mother to eat foods high in tryptophan.

 There is limited research and studies to show that tryptophan is directly correlated to treating things like mood swings and irritability.
 However, low levels of tryptophan have been seen in people with depression.
 Some claim up to 60 milligrams of L-tryptophan daily may help improve mood or ward off mental health disorders such as depression.
 More on tryptophan supplements, below.
-Regardless, tryptophan is the precursor to serotonin, and serotonin affects mood and sleep quality.
-Tryptophan is necessary for making proteins and other important molecules in your body.

 Although there are many foods high in tryptophan, it can be taken as a supplement.
 It is likely safe at moderate doses.
 However, always consult with your doctor by changing your supplement routine.
 Occasional side effects may occur (heartburn, stomach pain, and more).
 They could become more serious if you’re also taking medication that influences your serotonin levels, such as antidepressants.